yeevern/odin-calculator/README.md

 This repository is attempted at creating a calculator for the Odin Project's foundation course.

 This website was created entirely with HTML, Javascript and CSS.
-The main goal of the project is to demonstrate my understanding of using the DOM and Events of Javascript to create a working calculator
+The main goal of the project is to demonstrate my understanding of using the DOM and Events of Javascript to create a working calculator.

 *credit*: [The Odin Project - Project: Calculator](https://www.theodinproject.com/lessons/foundations-calculator)